 How to Avoid It:

-- Address key elements such as market fit, customer acquisition strategy, and long-term scalability.
+Deal with important considerations such as market fit, customer acquisition strategy, and long-term scalability.

 2. Bad Timing: When You Seek Funds Too Early or Too Late